Create seating plans to respond to the needs of your classrooms in the Registers function of Edulink One.

 Add learners to your room once the furniture layout is complete.
 Click on the Students tab to add your learners to your room.

-If you would like to see additional information about your learners, such as SEN data, select the Additional Data box at the top of the seating plan screen.
+If you would like to see additional information about your learners, such as SEN data, select Additional Data from the dropdown menu at the top of the seating plan screen.
+You can select from Assessment Areas, Behaviour and Achievement and Tags.

 Click Save when you have completed your seating plan or to save the seating plan to return to it later.